worthingtonse/WEST-Protocol/L. File Formats.md

 # FORMAT 'B'
-## Coin Header Codes for Format 'B'
+## token Header Codes for Format 'B'
-For this standard, there is one seed for all the coins.
-Each coin is just the split number, Denomination number and the serial number.
-This gives us 6 bytes per coin.
+For this standard, there is one seed for all the tokens.
+Each token is just the split number, Denomination number and the serial number.
+This gives us 6 bytes per token.

 After the header, there is an 11 byte seed.
 THis keeps the same seed size as with format 'A':
  11 Byte Seed (SE ED)
 |---|
 | SE ED SE ED SE ED SE ED SE ED SE |

-Then there are six bytes for every coin.
+Then there are six bytes for every token.

 Shard | Denomination 1 Byte | Serial Number (4 Bytes)
 ---|---|---